JamieMcQuire23/blog/content/blog/nano_ble_wifi.md

 ```

 There you go!
 Your Nano should now be connected to the local WiFi network!
 If you have any issues with this feel free to send me an email.
-In my next blog I will extend the WiFi capabilities of this device to send MQTT readings to a local machine!

 Jamie McQuire